-In this case Yu Nu Jian is used by TCM practitioners to fight patterns like Stomach Fire or Stomach Heat or Kidney Yin Deficiency.
+In this case Yu Nu Jian is used by TCM practitioners to fight patterns like Kidney Yin Deficiency or Stomach Fire or Stomach Heat.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as morning sickness, stomatitis or glossitis for instance.

 On this page, after a detailed description of each of the five ingredients in Yu Nu Jian, we review the patterns and conditions that Yu Nu Jian helps treat.

 Shi Gao is a king ingredient in Yu Nu Jian.
 Like the name indicates, it means it has more power than other ingredients in the formula.

 Part used: The mineral itself

 Shu Di huang is a king ingredient in Yu Nu Jian.
 Like the name indicates, it means it has more power than other ingredients in the formula.

 Category: Tonic herbs for Blood Deficiency